virgili0/Virgilio/Specializations/DataPreprocessing.md

 You're not going to hunt tigers without a rifle!
 You have a ton of tools out there that will help you during the data cleaning process, the one I want to suggest you is [this](https://www.analyticsindiamag.com/10-best-data-cleaning-tools-get-data/) open source tool from Google.
 Check [here](https://www.quora.com/What-are-the-best-open-source-data-cleansing-tools-software-available) for more.

 ### - Merge Data Sets and Integration
-Now that you hopefully have beeen successful in your data cleaning process, you can merge data from different source to create big [de-normalized](https://www.researchgate.net/post/When_and_why_do_we_need_data_normalization_in_data_mining_algorithms) data tables, ready to be explored and consumed.
+Now that you hopefully have been successful in your data cleaning process, you can merge data from different source to create big [de-normalized](https://www.researchgate.net/post/When_and_why_do_we_need_data_normalization_in_data_mining_algorithms) data tables, ready to be explored and consumed.
 [This](https://www.quora.com/Is-data-warehouse-normalized-or-denormalized-Why) is why.

 _Best practices and exercises:_ [1](https://www.ssc.wisc.edu/sscc/pubs/sfr-combine.htm), [2](https://rpubs.com/wsundstrom/t_merge), [3](https://jakevdp.github.io/PythonDataScienceHandbook/03.07-merge-and-join.html), [4](https://searchbusinessanalytics.techtarget.com/feature/Using-data-merging-and-concatenation-techniques-to-integrate-data), [5](https://www.analyticsvidhya.com/blog/2016/06/9-challenges-data-merging-subsetting-r-python-beginner/)

 ### - Sanity Check
-You always want to be sure tahat your data are _exactly_ how you want them to be, and because of this is a good rule of thumb to apply a sanity check after each complete iteration of the data preprocessing pipeline (i.e. each step we have seen until now)
+You always want to be sure that your data are _exactly_ how you want them to be, and because of this is a good rule of thumb to apply a sanity check after each complete iteration of the data preprocessing pipeline (i.e. each step we have seen until now)
 Look [here](https://www.trifacta.com/blog/4-key-steps-to-sanity-checking-your-data/) for a good overview.
 Depending on your case, the sanity check can vary a lot.

 _Best practices and exercises:_ [1](https://blog.socialcops.com/academy/resources/4-data-checks-clean-data/), [2](https://www.r-bloggers.com/data-sanity-checks-data-proofer-and-r-analogues/), [3](https://www.quora.com/What-is-the-example-of-Sanity-testing-and-smoke-testing)

 ### - Automate These Boring Stuffs!
-As I told you at the very beginning, the data preprocessing process can take tong time and be very tedious.
+As I told you at the very beginning, the data preprocessing process can take a long time and be very tedious.
 Because of this, you want to [automate](https://www.youtube.com/watch?v=UZUoH7_mYx4) the most you can.
 Also, **automation is married with iteration**, so this is the way you need to plan your data preprocessing pipelines.
-[Here](https://github.com/mdkearns/automated-data-preprocessing) you find a good command line tool for doing that, but I'm almost sure you'll need to build your own (remember, each problems is unique!), but this is a good starting point.
+[Here](https://github.com/mdkearns/automated-data-preprocessing) you find a good command line tool for doing that, but I'm almost sure you'll need to build your own (remember, each problem is unique!), but this is a good starting point.

 _Best practices and exercises:_ [1](https://blog.panoply.io/5-data-preparation-tools-1-automated-data-platform), [2](https://www.quora.com/How-do-I-make-an-automated-data-cleaning-in-Python-for-ML-Is-there-a-trick-for-that), [3](https://www.quora.com/Is-there-a-python-package-to-automate-data-preparation-in-machine-learning), [4](https://machinelearningmastery.com/prepare-data-machine-learning-python-scikit-learn/), [5](https://www.analyticsvidhya.com/blog/2018/10/rapidminer-data-preparation-machine-learning/)

 ### Conclusion
 Now you're ready to take your data and play with them in a variety of ways, and you have a nice panoramic overview of the entire process.
 You can refer to this page when you clean data, to check if you're not missing some steps.
 Remember that probably each situation requires a subset of these steps.